A vision of the future and virtual reality sports

 I know that’s a lot to take in for one article.
 To sum up part 1, I believe the combination of esports, the gaming industry’s rapid growth and the disruptive technology of virtual reality with trackable peripherals will usher in a new form of athlete and an entirely new era of sports that are safer, more enjoyable, and create experiences that engage audiences like never before.

-Stay tuned for part 2 and get the final 4 reasons virtual reality will change sports as we know them forever.
+Check out part 2 and get the final 4 reasons virtual reality will change sports as we know them forever.

 In the meantime, you can check out what my team and I are doing at Black Box VR.
 We are creating a virtual reality fitness experience that combines a patent pending resistance system that works with virtual reality experiences to allow users to immerse themselves in a fun experience and emerge healthier, stronger and more fit.
 Sign up for the beta to stay in the know.
 We will help usher in a new era of sports with virtual reality fitness and we hope you join us.